(A) General purpose.

 (d) Cost allocation;

-(g) Period of availability;
+(g) Period of performance and closeout;

 (h) Program income;